 As part of the observation, it was noted that the Certified Nursing Assistant clean the resident’s “buttocks, including the pressure ulcer.
 Wiping the wound with the soiled cloth.”
 Both certified nursing assistants “then applied a clean disposable incontinence brief on [the resident], repositioned the resident’s] covers, handed [the resident] the remote control and left the room.

 The state investigator interviewed the facility’s Director of Nurses at 12:50 PM the following day on 04/19/2016 who confirmed that the resident “should have had a dressing in place to [their] coccyx at all time [...and] also confirmed a pressure ulcer wound should not be cleaned with the soiled, disposable wipe.”
 The surveyor also noted that “despite repeated requests, [the Director of Nurses] did not provide a policy for wound cleaning or application of a wound dressing.”

 Moline Illinois Nursing Home Abuse Lawyers

-If your loved one has been injured or died prematurely as a result of negligence, abuse, or mistreatment while residing at any nursing home in Illinois including Rosewood Care Center of Moline, Rosenfeld Injury Lawyers can assist you in obtaining the financial compensation you deserve.
+If your loved one has been injured or died prematurely as a result of negligence, abuse, or mistreatment while residing at any nursing home in Illinois including Rosewood Care Center of Moline, Rosenfeld Injury Lawyers LLC can assist you in obtaining the financial compensation you deserve.
 Our Rock Island nursing home neglect attorneys can ensure that your loved one’s rights are protected.

 Contact our Rock Island County elder abuse law firm today at (888) 424-5757 to schedule a no obligation, free case evaluation.
 No upfront fees are required.